gabriele-marino/phylogenie/README.md

   Simply specify the number of cores to use, and Phylogenie handles multiprocessing automatically.

 - **Pre-implemented parameterizations** 🎯
-  Include canonical, fossilized birth-death, epidemiological, birth-death with exposed-infectious (BDEI), contact-tracing (CT), and more.
+  Include canonical, fossilized birth-death, epidemiological, birth-death with exposed-infectious (BDEI), birth-death with superspreading (BDSS), contact-tracing (CT), and more.

 - **Skyline parameter support** 🪜
   Support for piece-wise constant parameters.